CaldwellDerek/employee-tracker/README.md

 This application is open source and can be used by anyone.

 ## Tests
-No test suites have been run on this application at the time.
+No test suites have been run on this application at this time.

 ## License
 This application is currently covered under the MIT License.
 More information about this license can be viewed under the file named 'LICENSE' in the repository.